 In-person focus groups can pay hundreds of dollars to people who fit the desired profile.
 Most often participants need to live in or near a major city, because that's where many reputable companies are based.

 - Plaza Research owns one of the nation’s largest networks of focus group facilities through which they connect market researchers and respondents, who sign up online and may wait weeks before being contacted and months between surveys.
 Payment depends on the length and scope of the focus group.

 - Fieldwork participants receive payment starting at $75 for every focus group they participate in.

 - Ingather Research’s studies last from 10 minutes to three hours and pay starting at $40, potentially (but rarely) exceeding $500.

-Donate Sperm and Eggs – Women can earn upwards of $1500 for donating their eggs, a lengthy process that entails several clinical visits for prescreening, testing, and operating.
+Women can earn upward of $1,500 for donating their eggs, a lengthy process that entails several clinical visits for prescreening, testing, and operating.
 For men donating sperm the time investment and payout are smaller, netting between $50 and $200 per donation following a similar screening process.

 Make Money Renting What You Own

 If you have a spare bedroom or vehicle doing little more than gathering dust, you can monetize it with a minimal amount of work by renting it out through the online sharing economy.